selwynpolit/d9book/book/dtt.md

 ## Run a specific test in a file

 You can run a test that is called `testVoter1Vote` in the `VotingPageTest.php` file with the following command.
-Note.
-If you have another test that starts with `testVoter1Vote` e.g. `testVoter1VoteBlah`, that test will be run also.
+Note, if you have another test that starts with `testVoter1Vote` e.g. `testVoter1VoteBlah`, that test will also be run.

 ```
 vendor/bin/phpunit --filter testVoter1Vote docroot/modules/custom/tea_teks/modules/tea_teks_voting/tests/src/ExistingSite/VotingPageTest.php